 Step 5: Deploy MCP Endpoints

 This is the highest-leverage step.
 MCP endpoints let AI agents read your real-time availability, calculate exact pricing, and book appointments — without the customer ever visiting your site.
-Currently, 99% of local businesses lack MCP endpoints (Dashform, 2026).
-Early adopters report seeing agent-sourced traffic within weeks of enabling MCP access.
+Almost no local business we scan has one — which is exactly why being first in your market matters.

 What Early Adopters Are Seeing